-Finding the right swap for cashew butter in recipes can feel like a puzzle.
-We all get that moment of panic.
+Finding the right swap for cashew butter (a creamy spread made from roasted cashews, Anacardium occidentale) in recipes can feel like a puzzle.

 Thankfully, there are stand-ins that do the trick.
 They keep our favorite dishes delicious without a hitch.